ricardobrg/website/src/docs/development/platform-integration/c-interop.md

 1. Also add it to the **Linked Frameworks & Libraries** section of the target in Xcode.

+#### Compiled (dynamic) library (macOS)

+To create add a closed source library to a [Flutter macOS Desktop][] app, use the following instructions.

+1. Follow the instructions for Flutter desktop to create a Flutter desktop app.
+1. Open the `yourapp/macos/Runner.xcworkspace` in Xcode.
+   1. Drag your precompiled library (`libyourlibrary.dylib`) into `Runner/Frameworks`.
+   1. Click `Runner` and go to the `Build Phases` tab.
+      1. Drag `libyourlibrary.dylib` into the `Copy Bundle Resources` list.
+      1. Under `Bundle Framework`, check `Code Sign on Copy`.
+      1. Under `Link Binary With Libraries`, set status to `Optional`.
+(We use dynamic linking, no need to statically link.)
+   1. Click `Runner` and go to the `General` tab.
+      1. Drag `libyourlibrary.dylib` into the `Frameworks, Libararies and Embedded Content` list.
+      1. Select `Embed & Sign`.
+1. Edit `lib/main.dart`.
+   1. Use `DynamicLibrary.open('libyourlibrary.dylib')` to dynamically link to the symbols.
+   1. Call your native function somewhere in a widget.
+1. Run `flutter run` and check that your native function gets called.
+1. Run `flutter build macos` to build a selfcontained release version of your app.

 #### Open-source third-party library

 To create a Flutter plugin that includes both